tiagomota79/javascript-project/README.md

 - items (array of objects - may be empty or not depending on parameters)
 - position (object - specified in parameters)
 - type (string - 'tradesman')
+- getMaxHp (function - a method that returns max hp.
+For tradesman it's Infinity)

 When the player and tradesman have the same position it is possible to buy an item from the tradesman or sell an item.
 Each item has a value property which is the amount of gold necessary to buy the item.
 It's also the amount of gold a player receives when selling an item.
 Higher rarity items should have higher value.